AniketBulusu/CPSC329PROJECT/CPSC329GP/README.md

 # Nextron App

 This is a desktop application built using Nextron (Electron + Next.js).
-It runs as a native application on both Windows and macOS.
+It is a Windows native application, but can be forcefully ran on Mac with some extra steps.
 Safely stores keys using AES-256-CBC algorithms, along with proper salting practices

 ## How to Run